-Guarantee for First 12 Months
+Guarantee For First 12 Months

-Your Auto-Trail motorhome is guaranteed for a period of twelve months from the delivery of the motorhome by the Supplying Dealer to the first purchaser.
+Your Auto-Trail Motorhome is guaranteed for a period of 12 months from the delivery of the Motorhome by the Supplying Dealer to the first Purchaser.
 The habitation area of the vehicle must be serviced at 12 monthly intervals from this date as failure to do so could invalidate the terms of your warranty.
 Auto-Trail VR Limited will through its supplying dealer network, at its option repair or exchange free of charge (including labour charges) any part of the second or third stage conversion of the vehicle (with the exception of those parts listed in 2C) which need(s) repair or replacement due to defective parts or workmanship.

-1. Guarantee for First 12 Months
+1. Guarantee For First 12 Months

-Auto-Trail VR Ltd. hereby guarantees, subject to the following limitations and conditions, that for a period of 12 months from the date of delivery of an Auto-Trail VR Ltd. Motorhome to the first purchaser, Auto-Trail VR Ltd. will, through its supplying dealer network, at its option repair or exchange free of charge (including labour charges) any part of the second or third stage conversion of the vehicle (with exception of those parts listed in paragraph 2C.) which need(s) repair or replacement due to defective parts or workmanship.
+Auto-Trail VR Ltd. hereby guarantees, subject to the following limitations and conditions, that for a period of 12 months from the date of delivery of an Auto-Trail VR Ltd. Motorhome to the first purchaser.
+Auto-Trail VR Ltd. will. through its supplying dealer network, at its option repair or exchange free of charge (including labour charges) any part of the second or third stage conversion of the vehicle (with exception of those parts listed in paragraph 2C.) which need(s) repair or replacement due to defective parts or workmanship.
+Please note that your warranty is administered through our UK dealer network.
+Should you travel to mainland Europe and encounter a problem with your vehicle Auto-Trail VR Limited will endeavour, through its supplying dealer network, to assist in the most efficient manner possible.
+Auto-Trail VR Limited does not have any authorised dealer network in mainland Europe to call upon in these circumstances.

 In addition, the base vehicle of your Auto-Trail VR Ltd. Motorhome is covered by the individual manufacturer's warranty terms and conditions, details of which are included with your information folder.